Prepping for a Successful Newborn Session

 *Stimulating baby with a bath or by doing ‘naked time’ prior to the session are some tricks that you can use!

 3. Please make sure your little one has a full belly for the session.
-Please feed baby just before you leave for the studio.
-I have many clients who arrive at the studio saying that they gave baby a small feeding about 45 minutes ago and need to feed baby upon arrival.
-Baby usually wakes up during this feeding at the studio and has trouble falling back into a deep, restful sleep.
+Please feed baby just before you leave for the studio, unless you are more than 30 minutes away.
+In that case, it is better for you to feed the baby once you arrive, so that they have a full belly.
 If baby is bottle feeding, please bring extra bottles and milk (formula or breastmilk) - (babies work up quite the appetite being constantly moved around in the warm studio).
 Also, baby should be fed as much as possible in the 12 hours that precede the session.
 This will allow for baby to sleep as deeply and as long as possible.